 What Treatment Options are There for Opioid Use Disorders?

-There are many treatment options available for those suffering from an opioid use disorder.
+Many treatment options are available for those suffering from opioid use disorder.
 Some of these include the following:

 - Inpatient treatment

 - Outpatient treatment

 Inpatient residential treatment is a method of care in which those who participate do so overnight for an extended period of time.
 This treatment is usually fit for those suffering from severe substance misuse.

 This can last anywhere from 28 days to over six months (depending on the severity of the substance use disorder).
 Inpatient residential treatment involves weekly, sometimes daily, therapy.
 Room and board are covered in this form of care.

 Detox for Opioid Use Disorders

 Medically assisted detox allows those suffering from an opioid use disorder to be weaned off drugs carefully.
 This happens under the supervision of professional medical personnel.
 Certain medications are administered to patients to help combat withdrawal symptoms.a

 Get Started on Your Recovery Journey Today